 Napoli in the Unmapped Practice of Le Nemesiache: A Feminist Gazetteer

 Napoli in the Unmapped of Le Nemesiache is a supplement to women's art and history.
-It gathers together essays, transcriptions from films and performances as well as interviews, extracts from original and unpublished texts, tracing the history of this undiscovered feminist phenomenon through the streets where it emerged and acted.
+It gathers together essays, transcriptions from films and performances as well as interviews, extracts from original and unpublished texts, tracing the history of this feminist group through the streets where it emerged and acted.
 Their inner territory is described as expanding to the outer topography of Napoli, forming a region where female creativity finds unpredictable routes.
-With this direction, the narrative moves from exposing public affair to intimate setting; the language is an elegant conveyor of facts as well as experiences:
+With this direction, the narrative moves from exposing public affair to intimate setting; the language is an elegant conveyor of facts as well experiences.

-Map and images from the publication, in collaboration with Le Nemesiache's archive and the designers Despina Rangou and Signe Emma
+Map and images from the publication, in collaboration with Le Nemesiache's archive; designers Despina Rangou and Signe Emma